 In this new world, optimizing for efficiency is being traded out in favor of adaptability and agility.
 One way companies are making this shift is through organizational design, specifically restructuring around teams.
-We'll look at why teams are becoming more popular and how to provide support for teams at work.
+We'll look at why teams are becoming more popular and how to support teams at work.

 How to choose members for high performing teams

-4 development stages of high performing teams
+Four development stages of high-performing teams